 Now my DIY Christmas banner is ready to display!

 and the shimmer of Holographic!

-Contact your local distributor for Siser Glitter or Holographic HTV, so you can deck out your place for the holidays!
-Not sure who your local distributor?
-Email firstname.lastname@example.org and we’ll connect you with a dealer!
+Siser Glitter and Holographic HTV can be purchase from any Authorized Distributor or Reseller.
+Contact them so you can deck out your place for the holidays!
+Not sure who your local distributor is?
+Email firstname.lastname@example.org and we’ll connect you with a authorized seller!

 I LOVE this banner Lily!!!
 Great colors and lots of sparkle, my fav!!!
 Thank you for all the instructions!!!